James (2005 film)

-James is a 2005 Indian Hindi action film starring Mohit Ahlawat and Nisha Kothari.
+James is a 2005 Indian Hindi-language action film starring Mohit Ahlawat and Nisha Kothari.
 It was directed by Rohit Jugraj.

 Plot

-James, who comes to Mumbai seeking a successful life, ends up working as a bouncer at a club there, and fighting gangsters.
-He then encounters the brother of an MP who is always causing crime.
-James has a little fight in club which cause causes a huge conflict between the two, this also gets his brother and MP Shanthi Narayana involved.
-This conflict then causes death of James's friend, whom he lives with, Babloo, and because of this James is set on revenge.
+James, who comes to Mumbai seeking a successful life, ends up working as a bouncer at a club there and fighting gangsters.
+He then encounters the brother of an MP, who is always committing crimes.
+James has a fight in the club, which causes a huge conflict between the two; this also gets his brother and MP Shanthi Narayana involved.
+This conflict then causes the death of James's friend, Babloo, with whom he lives, and because of this, James is set on revenge.